• About Us

 5. Serves as a security compliance tool to identify and eliminate potential cybersecurity threats

 Download the entire paper, “The Software Defined Bottom Line,” courtesy of Schneider Electric, to learn more.
 In our next article, we’ll touch on a few of these considerations.
-Catch up on the previous article here.
+Catch up on the previous article here

-About Bill Kleyman
+Bill Kleyman

 Bill Kleyman is a veteran, enthusiastic technologist with experience in data center design, management and deployment.
-Currently, Bill works as the Executive Vice President of Digital Solutions at Switch.
+Bill is currently a freelance analyst, speaker, and author for some of our industry's leading publications.

 White Papers